splunk-platform-apps/.github/.github/CONVENTIONS.md

 ## App Naming Convention
 Apps should follow the [Splunkbase naming guidelines](https://dev.splunk.com/enterprise/docs/releaseapps/splunkbase/namingguidelines/).
 Further details for Splunk naming conventions can be found [here](https://lantern.splunk.com/Splunk_Success_Framework/Data_Management/Naming_conventions).

+An example repository which meets these conventions can be found in the [splunkcommunity\_ta](https://github.com/splunk-platform-apps/splunkcommunity_ta_ucc)

 > TODO: Link to a TA/app that has been uploaded to the repo